knpuniversity/symfony/knpu/ep5-forms/easy-edit-form.md

 ## Rendering the Edit Form

 Update the template to `edit.html.twig`.
-I'm still feeling lazy, so I'll completely duplicaet the new template and update the `h1` to say "Edit Genus".
+I'm still feeling lazy, so I'll completely duplicate the new template and update the `h1` to say "Edit Genus".
 Don't worry, this duplication is temporary.

-Finall, in the admin list template, I already have a spot ready for the edit link.
+Finally, in the admin list template, I already have a spot ready for the edit link.
 Fill that in with `path('admin_genus_edit')` and pass it the single wildcard value:
 `id: genus.id`.